alpha-cd/cleardil-rn-plugin-sdk-/README.md

 ### 1. Obtaining an API token

 All API requests must be made with an API token included in the request headers.
-You can find your API token (not to be mistaken with the mobile SDK token) inside your [ClearDil Dashboard](https://cleardil.com/dashboard/api/tokens).
+You can find your API token (not to be mistaken with the mobile SDK token) inside your [ClearDil Dashboard](https://reference.cleardil.com).

-Refer to the [Authentication](https://documentation.cleardil.com/#authentication) section in the API documentation for details.
+Refer to the [Authentication](https://docs.cleardil.com) section in the API documentation for details.
 For testing, you should be using the sandbox, and not the live, token.

-### 2. Creating a check

-You will need to create a check by making a request to the [create check endpoint](https://documentation.cleardil.com/#create-check), using the applicant id.
-If you are just verifying a document, you only have to include a [document report](https://documentation.cleardil.com/#document-report) as part of the check.
-On the other hand, if you are verifying a document and a face photo/live video, you will also have to include a [facial similarity report](https://documentation.cleardil.com/#facial-similarity-report) with the corresponding values: `facial_similarity_photo` for the photo option and `facial_similarity_video` for the video option.

-**Note**: You can also submit the POST request in JSON format.

-You will receive a response containing the check id instantly.
-As document and facial similarity reports do not always return actual [results](https://documentation.cleardil.com/#results) straightaway, you need to set up a webhook to get notified when the results are ready.

-Finally, as you are testing with the sandbox token, please be aware that the results are pre-determined.
-You can learn more about sandbox responses [here](https://documentation.cleardil.com/#pre-determined-responses).